If you’re looking for an energy efficient toaster, you might not need to look any farther than your own kitchen counter.

 Does such a toaster exist?
-I haven't found one.
-There are toasters that let you turn off unused slots, and toasters have varying degrees of insulation in them.
-Even the toaster I grew up with had words printed along the top: SINGLE SLICE IN THIS SLOT, although I don't know how much energy that saved.
-And there is a toaster that covers the top while toasting to save energy, although I don't buy that particular toaster's claim to being energy efficient - I talk about that toaster at the bottom of the page.
+I haven’t found one.
+Older toasters let you turn off unused slots, and newer toasters have varying degrees of insulation in them.
+Even the toaster I grew up with had words printed along the top: SINGLE SLICE IN THIS SLOT, although I don’t know how much energy that saved.
+And there is a toaster that covers the top while toasting to save energy, although I don’t buy that particular toaster’s claim to being energy efficient – I talk about that toaster at the bottom of the page.

 Eggs and toast anyone?

-How about this idea for saving energy while toasting: toast your English muffins, and poach your eggs, at the same time.
+How about this idea for saving energy while toasting: toast your English muffins, and boil or poach your eggs, at the same time.
 Is this really an energy efficient toaster?
 Maybe not, but this item gets rave reviews from people who own it.
-If you're into egg and english muffin breakfasts, it might actually save you energy because:
+If you’re into egg and english muffin breakfasts, it might actually save you energy because:

 - It’s one appliance doing the work of two – no need to turn on the stove and boil a pan of water to poach only two eggs